Results 1,841 to 1,860 of 2031

 So I've never managed it, because I just can't shake the feeling of it being a chore.
 Even the classics I have read usually have a vein of sci-fi or alt-history running through them, like 1984.
 No matter how I try I can't work up any enthusiasm for the idea.
 I do think I must be missing out on something though, and obviously expanding your horizons is a good thing, so congratulations for managing something I know I couldn't.

 Currently struggling through Umberto Eco's The Prague Cemetery.
 I'm not seeing how this is as good as The Name of the Rose or Focault's Pendulum but I'm still only 150 pages in.
-At least the excessive arcane historical references are still there."Reason is the madness of the strongest"
+At least the excessive arcane historical references are still there.to wound the autumnal city.

 Maybe also the Bloomsbury set, so Virginia Wolfe or EM Forester, though Wolfe can be incredibly trying at times Orlando is probably the more accessible one.